json-schema-org/json-schema-spec/jsonschema-validation.md

 #### Format-Assertion Vocabulary

-When the Format-Assertion vocabulary is declared with a value of true, implementations MUST provide full validation support for all of the formats defined by this specification.
+When the Format-Assertion vocabulary is declared with a value of `true`, implementations MUST provide full validation support for all of the formats defined by this specification.
 Implementations that cannot provide full validation support MUST refuse to process the schema.